 Hiring talented employees in Spain can be challenging without using a global PEO or EOR service like Via.

-Becoming your own employer-of-record in Spain requires you to have a strong legal team and in-depth knowledge about labor laws, as well as understanding employment contracts.
+Becoming a legal employer in Spain requires you to have a strong legal team and in-depth knowledge about labor laws, as well as understanding employment contracts.
 To maintain compliance with benefits and payroll, you will need to hire an outsourced payroll service or build your own HR team after establishing a subsidiary or entity.

 For companies who hope to hire a large number of Spanish employees, opening an entity with an HR team is a logical step on the road to global expansion.
 Most of the time, however, using a global third-party EOR service like Via is the smartest decision.